jsmarier-courses/exploratory-data-analysis-and-pitch-jou4100-f25-group-3/jou4100-eda-group-3.md

 In summary, our team encountered several significant challenges.
 Liam found that it was difficult to determine what to focus on in this large dataset, making it hard to establish a clear story idea from the original dataset.
 Noah found that it was challenging to perform Markdown functions and narrow down a precise story idea.
 For Luke, the main hurdle was technical issues; Markdown was unfamiliar and it was not easy to convert different formats or styles into Markdown, or apply Markdown functions for things like tables, sheets, hyperlinks, etc.

 Although by overcoming these challenges, the process proved extremely rewarding.
-The most rewardinf aspect for Noah was the process of using Google Sheets to create data visualizations and identifying the outline of the story that we were creating.
+The most rewarding aspect for Noah was the process of using Google Sheets to create data visualizations and identifying the outline of the story that we were creating.
 Liam enjoyed the process of turning raw, intangible data into a comprehensive story idea through in-depth analysis, utilizing various tools such as Google Sheets pivot tables, data visualizations and other complementary sources.
-He also enjoyed learning the technicalities of natigating GitHub and Markdown.
+He also enjoyed learning the technicalities of navigating GitHub and Markdown.
 For Luke, the greatest reward came from solving technical issues; understanding how to apply Markdown functions was a big achievement.

 This project also prompted some final thoughts.
 Even though we thought that coding was far removed from journalism, as two completely different fields of knowledge, throughout our EDA, we found that basic coding can be an incredibly valuable skill for generating data-driven stories and in enterprise journalism as a whole.
 Looking back, we could have improved our workflow by setting more specific research questions to enhance efficiency from the beginning of the analysis.
-If we were to do the project again, we probably would have examined a more specified dataset to generate a more specific story idea, or used other methods such as ATI laws to find data that isn't already publicly availble to uncover new information.
+If we were to do the project again, we probably would have examined a more specified dataset to generate a more specific story idea, or used other methods such as ATI laws to find data that isn't already publicly available and uncover new information.

 ## 6. References